inchingforward/ideas/README.md

 Some of these have been done, but that's no reason not to think about or investigate them.
 If you're interested in working on one of these, take it and have fun.
 If you want a collaborator, [let me know](http://mikejanger.net).

+## Clojure Firehose
+A site that gathers Clojure news from several sources (RSS, Github projects, Twitter, etc) and presents them as a live feed to a CLJS front-end.

 ## Library Pitch
 A site that lets people choose a programming language and propose a library.
 Potential implementors select a language and browse the pitched libraries.
 Useful for folks that want to contribute but can't find a project to contribute to.